skal65535/skal65535.github.io/README.md

    I couldn't find a library for this IMU, so i rewrote one.
-   I also rewrote some I2C functions for a MCP2221 USB<->I2C micro-controller, so i could play with my IMU directly from my MacBook Laptop.
-No more have to use a Raspberry Pi!
+   I also rewrote some I2C functions for a MCP2221 USB<->I2C micro-controller, so i could play with my IMU directly from my MacBook laptop.
+No longer have to use a Raspberry Pi!

 ## Some shaders made with ShaderToy...